Moduli spaces of (G,h)-constellations: Introduction

-In Section \ref{chGconst} we set up our framework by introducing the notions of $(G,h)$--constellation, $\theta$--semistability and $\theta$--stability analogously to the case of $G$--constellations and by defining the corresponding moduli functors $\fMth$ and $\fsMth$.
-Then we show that every $\theta$--stable $(G,h)$--constellation is generated as an $\ssh_X$--module by its components indexed by a certain finite subset $D_- \subset \Irr G$, so that each $\theta$--stable $(G,h)$--constellation is a quotient of a fixed coherent sheaf $\H$ and hence an element of the invariant Quot scheme $\GQuotH$.
-With a slightly more restrictive choice of $\theta$, the same holds for $\theta$-semistability.
-At the end of this section we show that if $h$ is chosen such that the value on the trivial representation $\rho_0$ is $1$ and $\theta_{\rho_0}$ is the only negative value of $\theta$, then the moduli functor $\fsMth$ equals the Hilbert functor $\finvHilb{h}(X)$.
+This article is structured as follows: In Section \ref{chGconst} we set up our framework by introducing the notions of $(G,h)$--constellation, $\theta$--semistability and $\theta$--stability similarly to the case of $G$--constel\-lations and by defining the corresponding moduli functors $\fMth$ and $\fsMth$.
+Assuming $\theta \in \xxHom_{\natN}(R(G),\ratQ)$ has only finitely many negative values, we show that every $\theta$--stable $(G,h)$--constellation is generated as an $\ssh_X$--module by its components indexed by a certain finite subset $D_- \subset \Irr G$, so that each $\theta$--stable $(G,h)$--constellation is a quotient of a fixed coherent sheaf $\xxH$ and hence an element of the invariant Quot scheme $\xxGQuotH$.
+With a slightly more restrictive choice of $\theta$, the same holds for $\theta$--semistability.
+At the end of this section we show that if $h(\rho_0)=1$ and $\theta_{\rho_0}$ is the only negative value of $\theta$, then the moduli functor $\fsMth$ equals the Hilbert functor $\finvHilb{h}(X)$.

-In Section \ref{chQuotGIT} we deal with the geometric invariant theory of the invariant Quot scheme $\GQuotH$ in order to construct a moduli space of $(G,h)$--constellations as its GIT--quotient: The invariant Quot scheme is equipped with a certain ample line bundle $\Ll$ coming from the embedding into a product of Grassmannians as established in Subsection \ref{invQuot}.
-Considering the gauge group $\Gamma$, we examine GIT--stability and GIT--semistability on $\GQuotH$ with respect to the induced linearisation on $\Ll$ twisted by a certain character $\chi$.
-Thus, on the set of GIT--semistable quotients $\GQuotH^{ss}$ we obtain the categorical quotient $\GQuotH^{ss}\red_{\Ll_{\chi}} \Gamma$, which turns out to be a moduli space of GIT--semistable $(G,h)$--constellations in Section \ref{modspace}.
+In Section \ref{chQuotGIT} we deal with the geometric invariant theory of the invariant Quot scheme $\xxGQuotH$ in order to construct the moduli space of $(G,h)$--constellations as its GIT--quotient: The invariant Quot scheme is equipped with a certain ample line bundle $\xLl$ coming from an embedding into a product of Grassmannians as established in Subsection \ref{invQuot}.
+Considering the gauge group $\Gamma$, we examine GIT--stability and GIT--semistability on $\xxGQuotH$ with respect to the induced linearization on $\xLl$ twisted by a certain character $\chi$.
+Thus, on the set of GIT--semistable quotients $\xxGQuotH^{ss}$ we obtain the categorical quotient $\xxGQuotH^{ss}\red_{\xLl_{\chi}} \Gamma$, which turns out to be a moduli space of GIT--semistable $(G,h)$--constellations in Section \ref{modspace}.